What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 There is no question in my mind, Barack Obama thinks the path back to the White House goes through Tripoli.

-The path to the White House goes through uh tripoli and taking out Qaddafi.
+The path to the White House goes through Tripoli and taking out Gaddafi.

 He has to.

-The way this is shaping up with What Mrs. Clinton is saying, what Obama said last night with his criticism of uh of Bush and Clinton, he has to take Qaddafi out.
+The way this is shaping up with what Mrs. Clinton is saying, what Obama said last night with his criticism of Bush and Clinton, he has to take Qaddafi out.

 That's what this means.